-Now that we’re logged in to the web interface, it’s time to set up TrueNAS storage.
-These instructions demonstrate a simple mirrored pool setup, where one disk is used for storage and the other for data protection.
-However, there are a vast number of configuration possibilities for your storage environment!
+Now that you have logged in to the web interface, it’s time to set up TrueNAS storage.
+These instructions demonstrate a simple mirrored pool setup, where you use one disk for storage and the other for data protection.
+However, there are many configuration possibilities for your storage environment!
 You can read more about these options in the in-depth Pool Creation article.

-At minimum, the system needs at least two identically sized disks to create a mirrored storage pool.
-While a single-disk pool is technically allowed, it is not recommended.
-The disk used for the TrueNAS installation does not count toward this limit.
+The system needs at least two identically sized disks to create a mirrored storage pool.
+While a single-disk pool is technically allowed, we do not recommend it.
+The disk you used for the TrueNAS installation does not count toward this limit.

-Data backups can be configured in several ways and have different requirements.
+You can configure data backups in several ways and have different requirements.
 Backing data up in the Cloud requires a 3rd party Cloud Storage provider account.
-Backups with Replication requires either additional storage on the TrueNAS system or (ideally) another TrueNAS system in a different location.
+Backups with Replication require either additional storage on the TrueNAS system or (ideally) another TrueNAS system in a different location.

 Go to Storage > Pools and click ADD.
 Set Create a new pool and click CREATE POOL

-If the disks used have non-unique serial numbers, they do not populate the Available Disks section until the Show disk with non-unique serial numbers checkbox is selected.
+If the disks used have non-unique serial numbers, they do not populate the Available Disks section until you enable the Show disk with non-unique serial numbers checkbox.

 TrueNAS automatically suggests Mirror as the ideal layout for maximized data storage and protection.